networknt/light-doc/content/en/concern/exception.md

 ## Runtime Exception

-Any runtime exception will be captured and return a standard 500 error with error code ERR10010.
+Any runtime exception will be captured and returns a standard 500 error with the error code ERR10010.

 ## Uncaught Exception

-Any checked exception that is not handled by handlers in the handler chain is captured and return a 400 error with error code ERR10011
+Any checked exception that is not handled by handlers in the handler chain is captured and returns a 400 error with the error code ERR10011.

 ## ApiException